postsharp/Metalama.Documentation/content/patterns/observability/observabilty.md

 [!metalama-test ~/code/Metalama.Documentation.SampleCode.Observability/Constant.cs]

-### Using a fabric
+### Using a the ConfigureObservability fabric method

-If you want to mark many methods as constant, it may be more convenient to use a fabric instead of adding the `[Constant]` attribute to each of them.
+If you want to mark many methods as constant, it may be more convenient to use a fabric method instead of adding the `[Constant]` attribute to each of them.

 [!metalama-test ~/code/Metalama.Documentation.SampleCode.Observability/Constant_Fabric.cs]

-## Working with MVVM frameworks
+## Coping with MVVM frameworks and different naming conventions

  Instead of `OnPropertyChanged` methods, Other accepted method names are `NotifyOfPropertyChange` and `RaisePropertyChanged`.

-## Limitations and workarounds

-### Limitations

-- method calls: only static methods of with primitive arguments
-- other methods cause a warning to be reported
-- two mechanisms to work around the warning: `#pragma` and `[SuppressObservabilityWarnings]`
-- Mark methods as constants: `[Constant]` or fabric method
+TODO